 Thankfully, subsidies such as the Seniors’ Mobility and Enabling Fund (SMF) and Assistive Technology Fund (ATF) can help to offset some of the costs involved in the purchasing of mobility aids.
 If cost is a concern, you can also consider purchasing second-hand mobility aids or renting one.

-If you are wondering where you can get your hands on these mobility aids, here are the top places to get elderly care products at high quality and low prices, including the all-in-one Homage store which allows you to have various elder care products, from mobility aids and wheelchairs to adjustable hospital beds, delivered right to your doorstep.
+If you are wondering where you can get your hands on these mobility aids, here are the top places to get elderly care products, from mobility aids and wheelchairs to adjustable hospital beds, at affordable prices in Singapore.